Cui-BQ/Cui-BQ.github.io/README.md

 ## CSE 455 Final project report ##
 I originally intended to improve the accuracy of a [picture classification from my CSE473 AI class project](https://courses.cs.washington.edu/courses/cse473/22wi/assignments/hw5/index.html).
 But I laterly thought I should try something new.
 Thus, I took some code from this picture classification project to do the Kaggle Bird classification project.

+In this project, I used Pytorch and Deep CNN to do the classification work.
+Since this dataset didn’t contain test data, I used 90% of the train data to train the CNN model and 10% to test the CNN model.